True intuitive expertise is learned from prolonged experience with good feedback on mistakes.

 Those who know me know I am a huge advocate for ongoing feedback and performance previews, as opposed to reviews.
 I believe if dialogue and communication are open, clear, honest and consistent between all parties, there should be no surprises.
 Feedback given and received regularly is imperative and needs to be provided by you as the leader and also from your team to you and each other.

 Giving and receiving feedback

 Working with a client recently, we discussed the ways the organisation she works in gives and receives feedback.
-Mariana, my client, shared with me that as an organisation they have what they have what are called “stay interviews”.
+Mariana, my client, shared with me that as an organisation, they have what they have what is called “stay interviews”.
 These are run regularly and are jealously protected pieces of time dedicated to giving and getting feedback.
-I say “jealously” protected, as I cannot tell you how many times I see feedback and coaching sessions cancelled due to so called conflicting priorities.
+I say “jealously” protected, as I cannot tell you how many times I see feedback and coaching sessions cancelled due to so-called conflicting priorities.
 As a leader, people need to be an OR not an AND in our day to day function; people before progress, I say.

 I love the concept of “stay” interviews, and as we are all well aware, happy people usually don’t leave a company.
 If we can know when happiness, commitment and energy drops, at least we can proactively do and drive what needs to be done.

 “Stay” interviews create a space for awareness and growth, with time dedicated to a few structured questions and the headspace for both parties to be present, engaged and ready to contribute.

 Don't make these a one-off event, name them and lock them in as you would with any meeting.
 Consistent catch-ups will breed momentum, rapport and openness.
 Be committed and don’t cancel or back out – people are your priority.
 Look at what it will cost you and the organisation if you’re not all in.

 Aside from regular coaching, mentoring and team catch-ups, I would suggest doing these every 6-8 weeks, for 20-30 minutes per person.